IBM/it-architecture-diagrams/README.md

 * Second row are medium colors for lines.
 * Third row are light colors for fills.

-Plus,
+Additionally,
 * First row in bottom group of 10 rows has Transparent, White, and Black.

-Additionally,
 * Second row through last row in bottom group of 10 rows are the entire IBM Color Palette minus swatch 100.

 Tooltips,